 The lightbulb goes off

-Soon after the diagnosis, Lisa and Jim moved from Arizona to Vermont as Jim had a new job opportunity there.
+Soon after the diagnosis Lisa and Jim moved from Arizona to Vermont, as Jim had a new job opportunity there.
 It was a thrilling time for their family––Lisa was pregnant and they immersed themselves in a new community.
 Lisa’s gynecologist suggested she see a specialist because of complications that could arise giving birth with (what they still believed was) polymyositis.
 “It was in the middle of a snowstorm.
 I went to see a neuromuscular fellow in Vermont.
-They performed an Electromyography (EMG) test which involved inserting needles into the muscle of my leg in order to measure muscle activity.
+They performed an electromyography, which involved inserting needles into the muscle of my leg to measure muscle activity.
 That was the first time I was told I had a specific and rare form of muscular dystrophy called limb-girdle.
-I was there myself and it was a profound moment.
-I wanted to know more, but at that point, they said they had no more information than the diagnosis.”
+I was there myself, and it was a profound moment.
+I wanted to know more, but they had no more information than the diagnosis.”
 She rested her palms on her growing belly and watched snowflakes falling quietly over the landscape that was her new home.
 Things felt like they were coming together.
 “This was the first ‘aha moment,’” she says.
 “A real diagnosis.
 I said to myself, ‘Finally!
-This makes sense!”
+This makes sense!’”
 After many years in the dark, the diagnosis was some measure of relief.

 Falling into despair

 Five years later, in the midst of a deep depression regarding her pain and inability to enjoy activities with her kids, she received an unexpected phone call.
-Someone at the University of Iowa had gone back through all of the lab’s archives, stumbled upon her file, and connected it to a newly discovered type of LGMD known as Limb-Girdle Muscular Dystrophy Type R9.
+Someone at the University of Iowa had gone back through all of the lab’s archives, stumbled upon her file, and connected it to a newly discovered type of LGMD known as LGMD R9.
 There was excitement on both ends of the call.
-The researcher, who discovered a living example of the type of limb-girdle he was studying and Lisa, who was overwhelmed with joy that she was finally getting a definitive diagnosis, an answer to the mystery that had for so long eluded her.
+The researcher who made the discovery and Lisa were overwhelmed with joy that there was finally a definitive diagnosis – an answer to the mystery that had eluded her for so long.
 Jim had recently gotten his pilot’s license and together they flew to the University of Iowa to meet the researchers.

 The power of an embrace